This part contains the description of the XML file structure for saving (export) of the configuration (development) data

 - if this configuration was imported into the panel, then it is valid.

-- if this configuration was imported into the graphic item or, for example, into the PROMOTIC object, then it is INvalid and the import of this configuration is not performed.
+- if this configuration was imported into the Pmg object or, for example, into the Pma object, then it is INvalid and the import of this configuration is not performed.

 (optional): Except the <Dst>

-tag it is possible to define this attribute at any tag.
+tag it can be defined this attribute at any tag.
 It specifies how to import all subtags except the stated tag.

 Defimport="IfNotExist" - subtags are imported only if they don't exist

 Defimport="IfExist" - subtags are imported only if they exist

-Defimport="Replace" - if the subtag exists, then it is imported; if it doesn't exist, then it is created and imported
+Defimport="Replace" - if the subtag exists, then it is imported; if it does not exist, then it is created and imported

 Defimport="Add" - subtags always created as new ones and then they are imported (names are kept according the XML document)